-ARTICLE V: MEETINGS (GENERAL AND SPECIFIC)
+ARTICLE V: MEETINGS OF DIRECTORS (ANNUAL, GENERAL AND SPECIAL)

-General Meetings.
+General Meetings of the Board of Directors.

-- 1. General meetings are open to all members and will be for the purpose of conducting the business of SYA.
+- 1. General meetings of the Board of Directors are open to all members and will be for the purpose of conducting the business of SYA.
 Any member may propose or discuss business in order to influence the vote of the Board members. - 2.
-Meetings will be held at designated places with at least one meeting per President may cancel meetings during bad weather or other emergency.
+Meetings will be held at places designated by the President.
+The Board will endeavor to conduct at least one meeting per month.

-- 3. The September meeting will be aimed primarily at election of officers. - 4.
+- 3. The President may cancel meetings during bad weather or other emergencies. - 4.
 The January and February meetings will be aimed primarily at approving planning budgets for the calendar year. - a.
-All program budgets, including the Central Operating Budget will submit budgets in December. - b.
+All proposed program budgets for each sport, including the Central Operating Budget and the Fields of Dreams Sports Park budget will be submitted to the board for approval in December. - b.
 The budget for all fall sports and basketball will be voted on at the February meeting. - 5.
 Notice of all SYA Board meetings will be published when practical. - 6.
-All general SYA meetings shall require, as a quorum, at least two-thirds of the Board of Directors.
-Any general meeting which has been announced or that the Board receives notice of shall be exempt from the requirements of a quorum. - 7.
-The presiding officer of any SYA Board meeting is authorized to call for a secret vote at any meeting.
+All general SYA Board meetings shall require, as a quorum as specified in Article VI. - 7.
+The presiding officer of any SYA Board meeting is authorized to call for a secret vote at any Board meeting.